Skip to main content

 Disposal

-Long-term Emissions: For landfills, this includes modeling long-term environmental emissions, such as methane generation from decomposing organic waste or heavy metal leaching into groundwater over time.
+Long-term emissions: for landfills, this includes modeling long-term emissions such as methane generation from decomposing organic waste over time, plus any other long-term emissions relevant to the landfill type and applicable local regulations.

 Looking Beyond: The Relationship with Module D

-While Modules C1βC4 capture the impacts of getting rid of a product, Module D captures the net environmental benefits or loads that happen after the material passes the End-of-Waste state.
+While Modules C1–C4 capture the impacts of waste treatment, Module D captures the net environmental benefits or loads that happen after material passes the end-of-waste boundary — or, for energy, whenever usable heat or power is exported, even from processes classified as disposal in Module C4.

 Feel like you're missing information?
 Check out the rest of our help center articles for more information on EPD modules and EN15804+A2